michael-pellegrini/jupyter_notebook_docker/README.md

 This container image is intended for a single user on private network.

-The container image uses debian as base image with latest versions of miniconda3 and jupyterlab.
+The container image uses ubuntu as base image with latest versions of miniconda3 and jupyterlab.

 The container image has a preconfigured password and an ssl certificate that is generated on build.
 The password can easily be changed after starting the container.